13. Implications and applications¶

 Concept¶

-Additionally, this approach invites reflection on our relationship with animals, which we have traditionally used as mediators of nature.
+Additionally, this approach invites reflection on our relationship with nature, which we have traditionally used as mediators of nature.
 The project presents a protest in the form of interaction with technology that rehumanizes our connections with devices while simultaneously critiquing the role of animals and nature in our lives, leading to a new way of thinking about our responsibility in creating a more sustainable and ethical future.

 The Goal¶